garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Kanban.md

 is an [[AGILE]] process model that is used to optimize the flow of work in a team

+>	#Example
-think of a factory thing where there is continuous movement in a production of a car or something
+>	think of a factory thing where there is continuous movement in a production of a car or something

 ***Kanban is all about visualizing your work, limiting work in progress & maximizing efficiency (or flow).
 Kanban teams focus on reducing the time it takes to take a project (or user story) from start to finish.***